 The introduction of conflict resolution algorithm depending up on the scenario shall reduce the possibility of conflicts while deciding who shall become active out of the redundant parts.

-The following diagram shows that the replicas need to follow an algorithm to have a handshake on who will become active.
+Figure 5 shows that the replicas need to follow an algorithm to have a handshake on who will become active.